metrorailings/OwlBlog/content/posts/week-3-insights.md

 ## Cowboys @ Seahawks

 Seahawks are really relying on strong safety blitzes to generate pressure.
 Cowboys are doing well picking up those blitzes so far.

+Aldon Smith showing potential.

+This Dallas team not showing much of anything to start this game.